Free Research Preview. DrugChatter may produce inaccurate information.

 The Impact on Patient Outcomes

-The excessive use of tigecycline can have a significant impact on patient outcomes.
-When patients are treated with this medication excessively, they may experience:
+Excessive use of tigecycline can have a significant impact on patient outcomes.
+Some of the potential consequences include:

-* Delayed recovery: Excessive use of tigecycline can lead to delayed recovery from infections, which can increase the risk of complications and mortality.
+Excessive use of tigecycline can delay recovery and increase the risk of complications.

 Conclusion